amakodev/business_travel_standard_site/README.md

 - Styled with styled-components
 - React Router for navigation
 - Voice introduction for first-time visitors
+- African-themed placeholder images

-## Placeholder Images
+## African-Themed Placeholder Images

-The website uses placeholder images from external services to demonstrate the layout and design.
-In a production environment, these would be replaced with actual images.
+The website uses carefully selected African-themed placeholder images to showcase the beauty of South Africa and provide an authentic travel experience.
+In a production environment, these would be replaced with actual images from the travel destinations.

 ### Image Utilities

 The project includes a comprehensive set of image utilities in `src/utils/imageUtils.ts`:

-- `getPlaceholderImage()`: Generates placeholder images using Picsum Photos
+- `getPlaceholderImage()`: Generates African-themed placeholder images using curated Picsum Photos IDs
 - `getTextPlaceholder()`: Creates text-based placeholders with customizable colors
-- `getTravelPlaceholder()`: Specialized function for travel-themed images
+- `getAfricanTravelPlaceholder()`: Specialized function for African travel-themed images with categories:
+  - Safari/Wildlife
+  - Beaches/Coastal
+  - Mountains/Landscapes
+  - Cities/Architecture
+  - Winelands
-- `getPlaceholderCollection()`: Generates multiple placeholder images at once
+- `getPlaceholderCollection()`: Generates multiple African-themed placeholder images at once

 ### Placeholder Components